google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes KLL16 sketches of the same underlying type and merges them to return a new sketch of the same underlying type.
+Takes KLL sketches of the same underlying type and merges them to return a new sketch of the same underlying type.
 This is an aggregate function.

 If the merged sketches were initialized with different precisions, the precision